-Electricity Repair category 2 Notes The electrical system is mid aged with no evidence of recent testing available at the time of inspection.
+Electricity

+Repair category 1

+Notes No significant defects were apparent.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.